Georgian mafia: Rose Revolution

+International activity

 In Russia

 Georgian organized crime has been present in Russia since the Soviet era.
 During the 1990s, as rival criminal gangs, corrupt law enforcement and oligarchs fought one another for supremacy over the lucrative protection rackets of the emerging private business sector in the chaotic transition to capitalism, the Georgian mafia made its presence known in Moscow.
 One of the most famous bosses of this period was Otari Kvantrishvili, a former sportsman turned racketeer after a conviction for rape.
 He would often act as a go-between for various underworld factions and something of a public face for the mafia.
 Prior to his assassination in 1993, Kvantrishvili spoke of his ambitions to start his own political party.
 His funeral was attended by many celebrities and politicians, including the singer Joseph Kobzon.

 In more recent years, the Georgian underworld in Russia, Georgia and elsewhere has been characterized by a violent feud between the Kutaisi and Tbilisi clans, led by Tariel Oniani and Aslan Usoyan, respectively.
 The conflict claimed the life of notorious Russian thief-in-law Vyacheslav Ivankov, who was assassinated while attempting to mediate in 2009, while Usoyan was himself killed by a sniper in January 2013.

+In Spain

+The Georgian mafia operates in Spain through criminal groups involved mainly in violent crimes and organized property offenses, including internal score-settling killings and coordinated burglaries in residential properties.
+Spanish law enforcement agencies such as the Mossos d'Esquadra, the National Police, and the Civil Guard have carried out multiple operations against these groups, resulting in dozens of arrests in cities such as Barcelona and Madrid.
+These groups have been linked to large-scale home burglaries targeting jewelry and gold watches, which were later pawned through cooperating buy-and-sell businesses that were also inspected during investigations.
+Major police operations in Spain revealed an organized and hierarchical structure, with members residing in Spanish cities and coordinating criminal activities across different regions of the country.

+In Italy

+The activities of the Georgian mafia in Italy are concentrated mainly in the city of Bari, where the organization has been involved in a range of illegal operations including apartment burglaries, money laundering, and the trafficking of weapons and uranium.
+One of the most well-known and feared leaders of the Georgian mafia and thief in law, Merab Dzhangveladze, known as Jango, is said to live in a luxurious area of Bari but completely hidden, reflecting the underground nature of the group’s current operations.
+According to reports, Bari has become a central base for the Georgian crime groups due to the size and structure of the local Georgian community and because the city functions as a strategic logistical hub, particularly for connections toward Greece and Turkey along routes leading to the Caucasus area.